-Instead, remember that your sales plan is a living, breathing doc and just like the rest of your company, needs to account for and adapt to new features, marketing campaigns, or even new team members who join.
-You need to return to it regularly to assess whether or not your guesses are turning into reality.
+Instead, remember that your sales plan is a living, breathing document that needs to account for and adapt to new features, marketing campaigns, or even new team members who join.

 Set regular meetings (at least monthly) to review progress on your sales plan, identify and solve issues, and align your activities across teams to optimize your plan around real-world events and feedback.
 Learn from your mistakes and victories, and evolve your sales plan as needed.

 In most sales situations, the biggest challenge is inertia.
-But with a solid, detailed sales plan and a dedicated team with clear milestones in place, you’ll have everything you need to push through any amount of friction and keep on track to hit your goals!
+But with a solid, detailed sales plan and a dedicated team with clear milestones, you’ll have everything you need to push through any friction and keep on track to hit your goals!